-- Fonts: 12 point Times New Roman, 11 point Calibri or 11 point Arial - Page margins: One inch from top, bottom, left and right side of each page. - Body text line spacing: Double-spaced.
+- Fonts: 12 point Times New Roman, 11 point Calibri or 11 point Arial - Page margins: One inch from top, bottom, left and right side of each page. - Page numbers: Upper right-hand corner; set to same font as paper

+- Body text line spacing: Double-spaced.

 - Paragraph indentation: Indent the first line of each paragraph by one-half inch from the left margin.
 (Use your word processor's Help feature for instructions on formatting paragraph indentation.)

 - Use one space after the period at the end of a sentence.

 - All text is left-justified, with an unjustified (ragged) right margin.

 - Do not hyphenate words at the ends of lines.

-- Arrange the pages of your paper in the following order.
-(Note: Not every paper will

-contain all of these elements).
+- Order of pages: Arrange the pages of your paper in the following order.
+(Note: Not every paper will contain all of these elements).

 - Title page

 - Abstract (if required by instructor)

 - Text

 - References

 - Footnotes/endnotes

 - Tables

 - Figures

 - Appendices

 - The title of your paper is typed in caps/lowercase letters (also known as title case), centered on the page.
-If the title requires more than one line, double-space between lines.
+If the title is more than one line, double-space between lines.

 - Cover sheet: Include the following information: